SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Design errors/width_mismatch.rst

 Introduction
 ------------

-SpinalHDL will check that signals on the left and right side of assignments and operators are the same width.
+SpinalHDL will check that signals on the left and right side of assignments and operators have the same width.

 Assignement example
 -------------------